khatab79/developing-software-intro-final/doc/readme_commands/calc-house-materials.md

 isFeet as boolean
 name   as string

-and console.log to output the parameters passed.
+and return output customer details.

 ## Code of the function: